MatiasBoyer/yt-clipper/README.md

 * YouTube player API

 ## License
-This proyect is made under the MIT License.
+This proyect is made under the GNU General Public License v3.0 License.
 Please read [LICENSE](LICENSE) for more details.

 ---
 Made with ❤️ by [Matias](https://github.com/MatiasBoyer)